 All who've stayed say the food is excellent: of a gourmet standard, and deliciously fresh.
-Rates include breakfast and dinner, and meals are in harmony with the seasons, harnessing home-grown ingredients and local produce.
+Rates include breakfast and dinner, and meals are in harmony with the seasons, daily changing menus harnessing home-grown ingredients and local produce from the garden and greenhouse.
 Perhaps candied sweet and sour beetroot with roasted beetroot sorbet, a crumble of nuts and a green apple jelly; remoulade of crab with asparagus carpaccio, then cocoa shortbread atop dark chocolate mousse with pistachio ice cream.

 For lunch, there's a daily-changing set menu (served at 1pm only) or you can request a picnic basket.

 - Coffee / tea making

 - Relax in the spa cabin.
 There's a thoughtful range of rebalancing massages and holistic treatments, all done using organic oils

 - Release your toxins through 30 minutes in the sauna (dry heat) or steam bath (the steam water is enriched with rosemary or wild carrot).
 Then bubble in the alfresco Japanese bathtub complete with underwater music and chromotherapy (lights), and gaze over the lake

 - Try Thala-source: a volcanic-clay body scrub or wrap, or face peel or face mask, followed by a bath with essential oils or olfactory shower

 - Walk or ride horses through the Pinatelle forest - there are 6000 acres to explore, with various trails to follow.
 Move quietly and you may see wild deer